aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpg-to-xml/_index.md

 The following example demonstrates how to convert JPG to XML in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPG into XML.
+Follow the easy steps to convert JPG to XML.
 Upload your JPG file, then simply save it as XML file.
 For both JPG reading and XML writing you can use fully qualified filenames.
 The output XML content and formatting will be identical to the original JPG document.

 {{% /blocks/products/pf/agp/text %}}